Josephwjack/currency-exchange/README.md

 3. `npm run build` - if on Mac change //&&// to //;// in package.json , scripts, start section.
 * _Check package.json to confirm you have all the necessary dependencies._
 4. `npm run start`
-5. `Create .env file and store your personal api key in there as API_KEY=[yourkeyhere] .
-Add env to gitignore folder and push to your remote github before adding any other files.`
+5. `Create .env file and store your personal api key in there as API_KEY=[yourkeyhere].
+Add .env to gitignore folder. git add .gitignore - git commit - and git push to your remote github before adding any other files.
+This will ensure that your private api key will not push to GH.`

 ## Logic/Specs
 * _User inputs number_